cscheid/cscheid.net/courses/fal17/csc544/week1.md

 title: Week 1, Getting Started
 ---

-# CSC 544: Data Visualization
+# CSC 544: Advanced Data Visualization

-Welcome to CSC 544, Data Visualization.
+Welcome to CSC 544, Advanced Data Visualization.
 In this course, you will learn how, and why, to create data visualizations.
-Pay attention to this document: *it serves as the syllabus for the course*.
+Before you read any further, please make sure you've read the [course syllabus](syllabus.html)

 A "visualization" is simply a visual representation of an object of our interest.
 It's *visual*: we consume them with our eyes, and so it is